"WHAT DOES THE BIBLE

 A most important point is missed here!
 He died on the preparation day of a High Day.
 A High Day is an annual HOLY DAY, not the weekly Sabbath!
 Read it again for yourself, “for that Sabbath day was an high day” A “high day” or “Holy Day” can fall on any day of the week, not just on a Saturday.
 The Holy Day spoken of in this place is the “first day of the Feast of Unleavened Bread” which fell on a Thursday the year that Christ died.

 The preparation day for the first day of Unleavened Bread that year was on a Wednesday.
-They were in a hurry to get Him down off the stake and buried before the Holy Day arrived at Sundown.
+They were in a hurry to get Christ down off the stake and buried before the Holy Day arrived at Sundown.
 (Just as the Jews begin to observe the weekly Sabbath starting Friday evening at Sundown, all days, including Holy Days begin the evening before.)

 If Christ died late on a Wednesday afternoon, three days and three nights later would be late on Saturday afternoon.
 This would explain why the two Marys got down to the tomb “in the end of the Sabbath” and He was already gone..
 (Matthew 28:6) He is not here: for he is risen...”
 This explains all.
 At the end of the Sabbath, Christ was already risen.
 This fulfils the three full days and three full nights required for the sign of His Messiahship.